Conformal Embeddings via Heat Kernel: G unther's iteration and the modification to conformal case

-Now we are ready to state the conformal version of G\"unther's lemma. \begin{lemm}[G\"unther's Lemma with conformal operator] Assume $u\in C^\infty(M,\mathbb{R}^N)$ a free embedding, then to solve the conformal embedding equation
+To summarize, we have the conformal version of G\"unther's lemma. \begin{lemm}[G\"unther's Lemma with conformal operator] Let $u\in C^\infty(M,\mathbb{R}^N)$ be a free embedding.
+Then the following conformal embedding equation \eqref{conformal embedding equation} that aims to find $v\in C^{r,\alpha}(M,\mathbb{R}^N), \, r\geq 2$